 - When Paul’s life was threatened by rebel Jews in Damascus, the apostle was delivered — not by powerful military intervention, but by a plaited basket in which he was lowered from an opening in the city wall (Acts 9:25; 2 Cor.
 11:33).

-One should never disdain the “small,” for the Almighty frequently uses such to accomplish great ends (cf. 2 Cor.
+One should never disdain the small because the Almighty frequently chooses such to accomplish great ends (cf. 2 Cor.
 12:9).

 The poem later was included in the McGuffey’s Reader and it became world famous.

 Perhaps we could remind ourselves that “little things” are “big” things to many folks.
 A little smile, a little pat on the back, a little word of encouragement — these acts of kindness can lift a troubled spirit.In this sense, is there really any such thing as a “small” thing?

 Recently this writer sent a brief note to an aged brother, telling him how much his life had blessed me over the years.
 I received a message in return that simply said: “You made an old man smile.”
 Mission accomplished!

 On the other hand, some folks think that the “little” transgressions in which they wantonly indulge do not amount to much — especially in comparison to murder, rape, and robbery.
 What they do not realize is:

 that are done with no concern,